TheAnxiousMystic

 • Want the spiritual lens?
 The Wisdom of Anxiety by Sheryl Paul.

-• Healing in the body, not just the head?
+• Want body-aware exercises, not just theory?
 The Power of Attachment by Diane Poole Heller.

 • Heartbroken right now?
 When Things Fall Apart by Pema Chödrön.
 Read one chapter at a time.